-The California Department of Justice (DOJ), working in collaboration with the California Gang Node Advisory Committee (CGNAC), oversees the operations and access to the CalGang® System in an effort to provide an accurate, timely, and electronically generated database of statewide gang related intelligence information.
+The California Department of Justice (DOJ) oversees the operations and access to the CalGang® System in an effort to provide an accurate, timely, and electronically generated database of statewide gang related intelligence information.

 What is CalGang®

 The CalGang® system is designed to enhance officer safety, improve the efficiency of criminal investigations and identify and track gang members.
 CalGang® affords participating law enforcement agencies in and outside of California the ability to impact the effects of violent crime, thereby ensuring the safety of their communities.
 The CalGang® system operates pursuant to the United States Code of Federal Regulations, title 28, section 23 (28CFR23), ad seq. as a Criminal Intelligence System.

 CalGang® is a wide area, low cost, easy to use, securely networked, relational, intelligence database, that houses data on members of criminal street gangs, descriptions, tattoos, criminal associates, locations, vehicles, field interviews, criminal histories and activities.